Assessing forest tree risk of extinction and genetic degradation from climate change

-These sets of 25 maps for each species were generated twice, once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
+Researchers generated these sets of 25 maps for each species twice--once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
 (See examples below.)

 Left: Multivariate Spatio-Temporal Clustering results for Shumard oak (Quercus shumardii), depicting currently suitable habitat (left) and habitat predicted to be suitable in 2100 under the Hadley B1 scenario.
 Click image to enlarge.